CityUHK-CompBio/HTSanalyzeR2/README.md

 ## Interaction with the maintainer

-You're always welcome to [email](https://github.com/CityUHK-CompBio/HTSanalyzeR2/blob/master/DESCRIPTION) to the maintainer of **HTSanalyzeR2** if you need more reasonable and general requests of this package.
+You're always welcomed to [email](https://github.com/CityUHK-CompBio/HTSanalyzeR2/blob/master/DESCRIPTION) to the maintainer of **HTSanalyzeR2** if you need more reasonable and general requests of this package.